enviodev/docs/docs/HyperIndex/Guides/ipfs.md

 > src/utils/ipfs.ts

 :::info
-In our IPFS fetch logic we now read it from the cache if it exists, otherwise we fetch it from IPFS and then save it to our database for future runs.
+In our IPFS fetch logic, we now read it from the cache if it exists, otherwise, we fetch it from IPFS and then save it to our database for future runs.
 :::

 ```diff